 An Etsy 101 Series wouldn’t be complete without covering Etsy taxes and accounting.
-It’s an important business task to get right, but not everyone’s favorite topic for sure.
-Relax though, we’re not going too deep on these.
+It’s an important business task to get right, but it’s not everyone’s favorite topic for sure.
+Relax, though; we’re not going too deep on these.
 After all, this is a crash course, and it’s just not feasible to cover the laws and idiosyncrasies of every state.
 Ready to crunch some numbers?
 Let’s dive in!

 Before we begin